whopperprinting/LayerLapse/README.md

 Once set up, LayerLapse will automatically trigger your camera after every layer, creating smooth and consistent timelapse footage!

+Go to the [Quick Setup page](docs/quick-setup.md) for more details on setup.

 ### ✨ Tips:

 - Set a delay that is reasonable.
 If you take a photo right after triggering, you'll get vibrations in your timelapse.